 The Children and Young Persons Act 1933, section 25, states the procedure to obtain a licence for a child who's going abroad to take part in a performance or activity for profit; licences are issued by a justice of the peace from the Magistrates Court in the district where the child resides.

-When children are performing abroad, the decision about whether or not a licence is required is solely in the hands of the Magistrates Court.
+When children are performing abroad, the decision about whether a licence is required is solely in the hands of the Magistrates Court.
 The issuing of licences for children performing abroad is outside the remit of a local authority; we have no legal authority to issue licences for performing abroad, or to request that Magistrates Courts issue licences.

 How to apply for a child performance licence